CharlotteTheUser4444/Lua-OpenSource/README.md

 Title Self-Explainatory.

 ## If the code provided in the "Lua" folder you believe to be broken or unusable.
 Contact Thecar_Developer on Discord
+You can view the asset's Source Code.
+## WARNING: THIS MUST BE COMMITTED IN COMMANDBAR INSIDE ROBLOX STUDIO
+DO NOT PUT THE CODE IN SERVER-SCRIPT OR CLIENT-SCRIPT because it's not gonna work :3

 ## License
 This work is under the MIT License.
 See the [LICENSE](./LICENSE) file for details.